CrispenGari/python-and-django/00_STARTUP/04_ORM_DATABASES_AND_MIGRATIONS/README.md

 ### Next

-In the next section we are going to have a look at how we can create a user registration form.
+In the next section we are going to look at how we can load static files in our templates.
+Example of templates include:

+1. css
+2. images
+3. javascript
+4. etc

+We are also going to load `bootstrap` cdn's in our templates.

 ### Refs.